 - Martin’s ability to engage remains limited.
 The stuff I used to do—not all of it, as I could also be a loner—required participation: knowing the rules of a game and wanting to affiliate.
 Martin wavers between trying to play with others (and getting upset if he can’t) and prefering to be alone.
 Alone with an iPad.
 Alone with pens and paper.
 Alone.
 Even when a game is happening, he may not join, and he will never suggest or organize.

 - We still have these damn problems with mitochondrial processing.
 We’ve come a million miles from the earliest days, when Martin’s three awake states were running, lethargy, and disconnected drifting.
 Imagine a toddler with no energy to pick himself up from the floor.
 But Martin still tires more easily than other kids, and lacks coordination.
 Physical activity may never be his thing.
-(Paradoxically, one of the best treatments for mito dysfunction, I believe, exercise.)
+(Paradoxically, one of the best treatments for mito dysfunction, I believe, is exercise.)

 My eyes are always open for new forms of exercise Martin will actually do, and team or cooperative activity is bonus.
 I have a new idea, which I hope to put into play when we return to the States this fall: crew.
 I think rowing would be a good fit for Martin.
 Rhythm, team participation, and no complicated routines or strategies to master.
 I mentioned the idea to Jonathan’s mother, and asked whether she thought Jonathan might like to try rowing along with Martin.
 She responded with an enthusiastic yes.
 I am now searching for a rowing program or coach who will work with nine-year-old boys.
 (This is turning out to be not so easy.)